-This project will offer a combination of online, telephone and offline connection opportunities for seniors.
-Seniors in regional areas, particularly social housing tenants, will be connected with local groups and activities, supported to develop technology skills and take advantage of diverse activities as a result of digital inclusion initiatives bridging geographical divides.
+This project offered a combination of online, telephone and offline connection opportunities for seniors.
+Seniors in regional areas, particularly social housing tenants, were connected with local groups and activities, and supported to develop technology skills and take advantage of diverse activities resulting from digital inclusion initiatives that bridged geographical divides.

 For more information, please contact BetterTogether@chl.org.au

 Creating in Place and Dancing through the Wire

 Dance for Parkinson’s NSW countered the physical divide by creatively connecting communities across the state.
 The project included: